Amankumar6162/binary-to-decimal-number-converter/README.md

 3. If not installed, download Python from:
 👉 https://www.python.org/downloads/

+>[!NOTE]
-⚠️ While installing Python, make sure to check “Add Python to PATH”.
+>⚠️ While installing Python, make sure to check “Add Python to PATH”.